EDGDrummond/EF-grant/groth16/circuits/readme.md

 NOTE: Benching was achieved by installing bench via Haskell's stack tool.
-In order to run the benchmarking choose the circuit size you want to bench and run `bash bench_.sh` where the _ represents the size of the circuit.
+In order to run the benchmarking choose the circuit size you want to bench and run (assuming you're in the 'benchmarks' folder)
+`bash bench_.sh`
+where the _ represents the size of the circuit.
 For example 3 would be a circuit of size 10^3